Daniel Kvande

-Daniel Kvande (born 8 April 1995) is a Norwegian footballer who plays in defender for Ranheim.
+Daniel Kvande (born 8 April 1995) is a Norwegian footballer who plays as a defender.

 Career

 Kvande started his career at Rosenborg as a junior, he then moved to Byåsen in 2013.
 Kvande signed with Ranheim in 2015.

 Kvande made his debut for Ranheim in Eliteserien in a 4-1 win against Stabæk.

+On 13 November 2023, Ranheim announced that several players will leave the club on 31 December 2023, including Kvande.